quarkslab/crypto-condor/README.md

 crypto-condor requires **Python 3.10+**.
 For information, it is developed using Python 3.12 on Fedora 39.

-The implementations of **AES, Kyber, Dilithium, and TestU01** are written in C and are compiled directly on the user's machine.
+The implementations of **AES, ML-KEM, ML-DSA, and TestU01** are written in C and are compiled directly on the user's machine.
 As such, they require a C compiler and GNU Make.
 These primitives are only compiled when required, and not when installing the package:

 - AES: when testing the output of an implementation using classic modes of operation (not CCM or GCM).
-- Kyber: when testing the output of an implementation **or** when using test vectors on the `encapsulate` function.
+- ML-KEM: when testing the output of an implementation **or** when using test vectors on the `encapsulate` function.
-- Dilithium: when testing the output of an implementation.
+- ML-DSA: when testing the output of an implementation.
 - TestU01: when used to test a file.

 ## Installation